Skip to content

 July 2, 2026, 5:57 pm | Read time: 5 minutes

-As central female reproductive organs, the ovaries produce fertilizable eggs and generate the sex hormones estrogen and progesterone.
-However, with menopause, the supply of eggs is depleted, and the ovaries have long been considered largely inactive from this point on.
-All the more interesting are the results of a new study.
-According to this, the ovaries could possibly take on a new significant function after menopause: that of an immune organ.
+As central female reproductive organs, the ovaries produce fertilizable eggs and form the sex hormones estrogen and progesterone.
+However, with menopause, the supply of eggs is exhausted, and the ovaries were long considered largely inactive from this point onward.
+The results of a new study are all the more interesting.
+According to the study, the ovaries might take on a new significant function after menopause: that of an immune organ.

 Also interesting: How women can recognize that their menopause has begun